Functions allow you to store reusable logic.

 type to perform the function's computation and return the result.

-Execution of the return statement exits the function.
+Execution of the return statement inside a function exits the function.

 Bike Trips Example

 Below is a sample of data for bike trips as a list of lists.
 Each inner list holds the data for a trip formatted as [duration in seconds, date].

 bike_trips = [[475, '2018-02-18'], [825, '2018-02-18'], [1034, '2018-02-18'], [980, '2018-02-18'], [1350, '2018-02-19'], [1880, '2018-02-19'], [1950, '2018-02-19'], [1530, '2018-02-19'] ]

 - What is the average trip duration on any given day?

 - How many trips were taken on any given day?